Code-Institute-Submissions/ci-milestone1/README.md

 - id=mn: text was copied from the [Wikipedia article The Monkees](https://en.wikipedia.org/wiki/Michael_Nesmith)
 - id=pt: text was copied from the [Wikipedia article The Monkees](https://en.wikipedia.org/wiki/Peter_Tork)
 - id=md: text was copied from the [Wikipedia article The Monkees](https://en.wikipedia.org/wiki/Micky_Dolenz)

+#### /albums/album-*.html
+- /albums/covers - track lists taken from wikipedia's respective page for each album, as linked on [Wikipedia's 'The Monkees Discography'](https://en.wikipedia.org/wiki/The_Monkees_discography#Studio_albums)

 ### Media
-- The photos used in this site were obtained from [Code Institute's project assets repo](https://github.com/Code-Institute-Org/project-assets)
+- Majority of photos used in this site were obtained from [Code Institute's project assets repo](https://github.com/Code-Institute-Org/project-assets)
+- /albums/covers - album art taken from wikipedia's respective page for each album, as linked on [Wikipedia's 'The Monkees Discography'](https://en.wikipedia.org/wiki/The_Monkees_discography#Studio_albums)

 ### Acknowledgements